utshomax/postman-docs/src/pages/docs/sending-requests/environments/team-environments.md

 You can edit your environment fork and use it as needed, or you can [create a pull request](/docs/collaborating-in-postman/using-version-control/creating-pull-requests/) to update the original environment.

-## Viewing pull requests, forks, and environment details
+## View pull requests, forks, and environment details

 You can view all pull requests, forks, and details about an environment from the right sidebar.